yorhun/urban-rural-temperatures/README.md

 3. **Calculations over Rolling Window**: The standard deviation of rural temperature is calculated using a 30-day rolling window

 ## Ideas for the future
+- **Document Deployment Steps**:
+   Improve documentation to include the steps to deploy the pipeline & database on a micro machine
 - **Daily Pattern Analysis**:
    Examine urban-rural temperature differences by hour of day.
 Differences typically peak in evening hours when urban surfaces release stored heat
 - **Seasonal Analysis**: